31 COMMON CAR PROBLEMS & ISSUES

 3. Power Door Lock Issues

-Just like power windows, your vehicle's power locks rely on a motor to lock and unlock your doors.
+Like power windows, your vehicle's power locks rely on a motor to lock and unlock your doors.
 And if you're pushing down the key fob to lock or unlock your doors from outside of the vehicle, or pushing down the button on the inside of the vehicle and nothing is happening, it's likely because there's an issue with the motor.
 If you're lucky, it might just be a bad actuator.
-If you're not, it could be a more extensive repair, and the cost could range up to $700.
-We suppose you could just settle for manually locking and unlocking your doors, but that might not be the convenience that you're looking for when it comes to accessing your vehicle.
+If you're not, it could be a more extensive repair, and the cost could range to $700.
+We suppose you could settle for manually locking and unlocking your doors, but that might not be the convenience you're looking for when accessing your vehicle.

 4. Sensor Issues

 Vehicles are loaded with electronics these days as a means of tipping drivers off at the first sign there may be a problem with their vehicle.
-There are speed sensors, throttle position sensors, oxygen sensors, camshaft sensors, etc. If a sensor is being set off irregularly, it's likely one of two things: an electrical issue or an underlying issue with the vehicle that's causing the problem.
-Often, sensors triggering aren't electrical issues, but the sign of an underlying vehicle issue.
-Malfunctioning sensors often also cause problems in safety features that rely on them, as in the case when bad wheel speed sensors lead to traction control issues.
-It's always important to have your vehicle serviced when sensors go off to ensure that it's running safely and efficiently.
+There are speed sensors, throttle position sensors, oxygen sensors, camshaft sensors, etc. If a sensor is being set off irregularly, it's likely one of two things: an electrical issue or an underlying issue with the vehicle causing the problem.
+Often, sensor triggering isn't an electrical issue but a sign of an underlying vehicle issue.
+Malfunctioning sensors often also cause problems in safety features that rely on them, as when bad wheel speed sensors lead to traction control issues.
+It's always important to have your vehicle serviced when sensors go off to ensure it runs safely and efficiently.

-One of the more problematic types of sensors are oxygen sensors, which are installed in the exhaust manifold.
+One of the more problematic types of sensors is oxygen sensors installed in the exhaust manifold.
 Essentially, these sensors measure oxygen levels in the exhaust to ensure a proper fuel mixture.
-A bad oxygen sensor isn't able to measure this mix, thereby causing it to run less efficiently and burn more fuel.
+A bad oxygen sensor cannot measure this mix, causing it to run less efficiently and burn more fuel.

-Mass air flow sensors are another important, yet problematic sensor.
-A faulty mass air flow sensor can lead to some serious issues, such as poor acceleration or even failure for the vehicle to start altogether.
-Usually when this sensor fails, the check engine light will illuminate.
+Mass airflow sensors are another important, yet problematic sensor.
+A faulty mass air flow sensor can lead to serious issues, such as poor acceleration or even failure for the vehicle to start altogether.
+Usually, when this sensor fails, the check engine light will illuminate.
 A simple diagnostic check can then help you identify the underlying issue.
-However, these sensors tend to be costly to replace, running about $300.
+However, these sensors are costly to replace, running about $300.